Skip to content

 Passive Energy (Kyo)

 A state of being fluid, adaptable, and relaxed, free from antagonistic muscle tension.
-The state of readiness and flow.

 Deep Dive →